sungheeyun/sungheeyun.github.io/_posts/2025-07-11-PDT - abstract-algebra.markdown

 Modern blockchain technology and cryptocurrencies rely heavily on algebraic structures.
 Digital signatures use group theory, hash functions employ properties of finite fields, and consensus mechanisms often depend on algebraic properties that ensure security and verifiability.

-## Error-Correcting Codes and Information Theory
+## Error-correcting codes and information theory

 Finite fields and polynomial rings are essential for designing codes that can detect and correct errors in data transmission.
 When you listen to a CD, watch a DVD, or receive data from a space probe, algebraic coding theory is ensuring that the information arrives intact despite noise and interference.